harshitgupta27/academic-kickstart/content/authors/harshit/_index.md

 - Visitors
 ---

 I am a junior undergraduate at IIT Kanpur, pursuing a bachelor's in Electrical Engineering and a minor in Machine Learning.
-My main areas of interest lie in computer vision and signal processing, and I have been working on problems in similar areas.
+My main areas of interest are computer vision and signal processing, and I have been working on problems in similar areas.

 I have been working under the guidance of Dr. Rajesh Hegde, IIT Kanpur on problems related to localization and tracking of static and moving sources of sound.
-I have also worked with the Broadcast Audience Research Council (BARC) India, under the guidance of Dr. Sumit Chowdhury, on the task of TV audience measurement.
+I have also worked with the Broadcast Audience Research Council (BARC) India, under the guidance of Dr. Sumit Chowdhury, on the task of TV audience measurement using ML algorithms.